adamandreasson/HueStew/README.md

 TDA367 has a plugin functionality accessible to developers.
 Currently existing plugins are:

 * PhilipsHuePlugin - for syncing lights to Philips Hue light bulbs
+* TextLights - very basic plugin, mostly for testing plugin functionality.
+Shows light state changes in the console.

+#### Writing plugins

 Plugins can be written by making a Java project with TDA367 as a dependency.
-Write a class that extends the abstract class Plugin.
+Write a class that implements the interface Plugin.
 This is the main class, that will interact with the main program.

 ```
-public class MyPlugin extends Plugin {
+public class MyPlugin implements Plugin {
     ...
 }
 ```